acoderu/BallChase/ros2_ball_chase_ws/docs/StateManagement.md

 | 0.3 - 0.5 | Degraded | Reduced speed, increased caution |
 | 0.1 - 0.3 | Critical | Minimal movement, potential RECOVERY |

+> **For Beginners**: This table shows how the robot behaves at different confidence levels.
+When confidence is high, the robot moves normally.
+When confidence is low, the robot moves more cautiously or may stop to recover.

+> **For Experts**: This implements a confidence-based variable risk profile, with an asymmetric loss function that prioritizes safety over performance as confidence decreases.
+The thresholds are empirically derived from failure mode analysis to maximize system availability while maintaining safety constraints.

 #### Handling Uncertainty Spikes

 The system actively monitors position uncertainty and responds to sudden increases: